Learn to Sail

 - Learn to Sail (Level 2/3) – builds on level 1 and improves kids confidence and boat handling skills in a fun and relaxed environment.
 Held on Friday afternoons

 - WTYA Race Team – aimed at experienced kids and teenagers, learn how to be fast and win races!
-Training held on Wednesday nights, and put into practice at our Friday night casual racing.
+Training held on Wednesday nights, and put into practice at club sailing Saturday afternoons.

 - 420 Teams Racing – Learn the exciting skill of teams racing, for advanced sailors.
 Monday nights at the lake